sighupio/fury-kubernetes-on-premises/katalog/vsphere-cm/README.md

 - `disk.EnableUUID=1` on all nodes.
 - VM Hardware should be at version 15 or higher.
 - VMware tools installed on all nodes.
-- `/etc/hostname` must match the name of the nodes, so in our case the fqdn.
+- `/etc/hostname` must match the name of the nodes, so in our case the FQDN.
 - VCenter >= `v67u3`.

 ## Image repository and tag